 This section provides an introduction to PySparkling.
 To understand more about PySparkling, it’s better to understand H2O, Spark, and Sparkling Water first.

 What is H2O?¶

-H2O is an open-source, in-memory, distributed, fast and scalable machine learning and predictive analytics platform that provides capability to build machine learning models on big data and enable easy productionalization of them in an enterprise environment.
+H2O is an open-source, in-memory, distributed, fast and scalable machine learning and predictive analytics platform that provides the capability to build machine learning models on big data and enable easy productionalization of them in an enterprise environment.

 H2O core code is written in Java.
-Inside H2O, a Distributed Key/Value (DKV) store is used to access and reference data, models, objects, etc., across all nodes/machines, has a non blocking hashmap and a memory manager.
-The algoritms are implemented in the map-reduce style and utilize the Java Fork/Join framework.
+Inside H2O, a Distributed Key/Value (DKV) store is used to access and reference data, models, objects, etc., across all nodes/machines, has a non-blocking hashmap, and a memory manager.
+The algorithms are implemented in the map-reduce style and utilize the Java Fork/Join framework.

 The data is read in parallel and distributed across the cluster, stored in memory in a columnar format in a compressed way.
 H2O’s data parser has built-in intelligence to guess the schema of the incoming dataset and supports data ingestion from multiple sources in various formats.